johnwhitington/ocaml-nursery/ppx_expect/README.md

 # ppx_deriving

-This example is for the ppx_deriving library
+This example is for the ppx_d library

 https://opam.ocaml.org/packages/ppx_deriving